wp-plugins/the-welcomizer/readme.txt

 == Description ==

-Welcomize your visitors also on categories and pages, reanimate your website with The Welcomizer!
+Reanimate your website!
+Welcomize your visitors also on categories and pages.
 This plugin allows you to add 'Smart' moves and jQuery effects to virtually any HTML element that has an attribute ID.(e.g. div id="sidebar")

 Designed for webmasters, marketing consultants, programmers and bloggers.